aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Telephone system:

-general assessment: fair system but not available generally (telephone density is only 16 telephones for each 1,000 persons)
+general assessment: fair system but not available generally (extremely low density with less than 1 main line per 100 persons)

 domestic: the system consists of open-wire lines and trunk connection by microwave radio relay and tropospheric scatter